Aristotle Onassis: Ottoman Empire

-Smyrna was occupied by Greece (1919–1922) in the aftermath of the Allied victory in World War I, but then Smyrna was re-taken by Turkey during the Greco-Turkish War (1919–22).
+Smyrna was invaded by Greece (1919–1922) in the aftermath of the Allied victory in World War I, but then Smyrna was recaptured by Turkey during the Greco-Turkish War (1919–22).
 The Onassis family's substantial property holdings were lost, causing them to become refugees fleeing to Greece after the Great Fire of Smyrna in 1922.
 During this period, Onassis lost three uncles, an aunt and her husband, Chrysostomos Konialidis and their daughter, who were burned to death in a church in Akhisar where 500 Christians were seeking shelter from the Great Fire of Smyrna.
 The Asia Minor catastrophe in 1922 was devastating for the Onassis family.
 His father was imprisoned and his business was transferred to Turkish ownership.
 The rest of the family fled to Greece where they had to stay in an outdoor refugee camp.

 Argentina

 In 1923, Onassis returned to Istanbul with $250 in his pocket.
 In August of that year, he arrived in Buenos Aires, Argentina, by Nansen passport, and got his first job as a telephone operator with the British United River Plate Telephone Company, while following studies in commerce and port-duty administration at Aduanas Argentinas.
 He later became an entrepreneur, creating an Argentine import-export company, going into business for himself, and making a fortune importing English-Turkish tobacco to Argentina.
 He reportedly told Maria Callas that he made his fortune in Buenos Aires by forming a shipping company used for trafficking heroin.
 He obtained Argentine citizenship in 1929.
 Eventually he established his first shipping trading company in Buenos Aires, Astilleros Onassis.
 After gaining his first fortune in Argentina, he expanded his shipping business worldwide and relocated to New York City, United States, where he built up his shipping business empire while keeping offices in Buenos Aires and Athens.
 His legacy in Buenos Aires was the creation of a shipping empire and a Hellenic Culture Fund providing youth scholarships and an academic international exchange program between Argentina, Greece, Monaco and the United States; the programs are funded and administered by the Onassis Foundation and were eventually under the managing direction of his daughter Christina Onassis.